ENCCS/gromacs-gpu-performance/content/navigator.rst

 .. solution::

    3. (or 4.)
-Cores 20-39 in NUMANode 3 and 4 prefer to use different
+Cores 20-39 in NUMANode 2 and 3 prefer to use different
       memory than ``card2``.
 Data transfer will be less efficient.

 Running jobs on Navigator